 Phonics is one method of teaching children how to read and write.
 Phonics is all about sounds.
 There are 44 sounds in the English language, which we put together to form words.
 Some are represented by one letter, like ‘t’, and some by two or more, like ‘ck’ in duck and ‘air’ in chair.
 Children are taught the sounds first, then how to match them to letters, and finally how to use the letter sounds for reading and spelling.
 Synthetic phonics refers to ‘synthesising’, or blending, the sounds to read words.
 It is based on the idea that children should sound out unknown words and not rely on their context.

 At Springfield we use Letters & Sounds and Jolly Phonics resources to teach our children.
-EYFS and year 1 children have two phonics session daily.
+EYFS, Y1 and Y2 children have phonics sessions daily.

-In KS2 reading is usually taught in small groups called Guided Reading where the teacher will teach a particular reading skill and listen to the children read.
+We teach whole class reading in Years 2-6, where the teacher will teach a particular reading skill in depth, develop the children’s vocabulary and hear the children read.

 In September 2019 we began running the system of Accelerated Reader in KS2 which encompasses the three main reading components; decoding, fluency and comprehension.
 This contributes to our aim of ensuring our children become balanced readers who can access a wide range of text types and genres and develop a love of literature.